 The Newark Public Library provides electronic information resources beyond the Internet.
 These databases cover a variety of subjects: biography, business, civil rights, colleges, history, literature, science, and more.
 Also available are online encyclopedias, and magazine and newspaper indexes with many full-text articles.
 Some resources are available in Library buildings (at the branches and at the Main Library's public service points, including reference areas and the Victoria Technology Center), while others are available both at library locations andfor Newark Public Library cardholderswherever they have Internet access.

-Your library card or your visitor's pass act like a debit card to be used as a tool for printing after you add money to your account.
+Your library card or your guest pass, available in the Victoria Technology Center (VTC), act like a debit card to be used as a tool for printing after you add money to your account.
 Printouts are $.15 per page for black & white and $.45 per page for color.

 For information about more subject specific electronic information resources, contact the Reference Center at 973-733-7779.